raspberrypilearning/flappy-parrot/en/step_2.md

 --- task ---

-Drag the copy of the pipe to the bottom of the screen so that the copy is in line with the other pipe and there's a gap between the two pipes.
+Drag the copy of the pipe to the bottom of the screen so that the copy is in line with the other pipe.
+There needs to be a gap between the two pipes.

 ![screenshot](images/flappy-pipes-duplicate2.png)